-Hyperledger has defined a lifecycle for its projects but this definition does not specify in any detail what it takes for a project to be able to transition from the Incubation phase to the Active phase.
+Hyperledger has defined a lifecycle for its projects but this definition does not specify in any detail what it takes for a project to be able to transition from the Incubation phase to the Graduated phase.

-It is important to note that Active in this case refers to the project itself rather than its product and it is therefore more about the maturity of process than the maturity of the product or General Availability (GA).
+It is important to note that Graduated in this case refers to the project itself rather than its product and it is therefore more about the maturity of process than the maturity of the product or General Availability (GA).

 For this reason this document defines two sets of exit criteria.
-The first one is made of requirements expected to be met by all projects before moving to Active.
+The first one is made of requirements expected to be met by all projects before moving to Graduated.
 The second set lists examples of additional requirements typically defined at the onset of the project as goals to be met to exit Incubation.
 These are expected to be documented in a Proposal for a Hyperledger Improvement Project (HIP) Because not all projects have the same goals, the importance of each criteria and the exact definition of this second set of criteria may vary from one project to another.
-Ultimately the TSC is responsible for determining whether a project deserves to move to Active or not and this decision does not need to be solely based on these exit criteria.
+Ultimately the TSC is responsible for determining whether a project deserves to move to Graduated or not and this decision does not need to be solely based on these exit criteria.
 The purpose of these exit criteria is to help the TSC in its decision process by informing its members of key aspects of the project.

 - All code has been made available under the Apache License and is free of incompatible dependencies